 Sensitivity is the probability that a test will correctly identify an infected animal as positive.
 The higher the sensitivity, the lower the probability of incorrectly classifying an infected animal as uninfected (a false negative result).

 No. There is currently no statutory routine TB surveillance programme for camelids in GB.
 Whilst camelids are not routinely tested for TB, APHA can serve a notice on any camelid keeper requiring the animals to be tested by a certain date at the government’s expense to ascertain the presence of TB.
 This may be necessary, for instance, in one of the following circumstances:

-- for ‘diagnostic’ purposes, e.g. when suspect lesions of TB have been reported during post-mortem examination of a dead camelid and/or M. bovis has been identified by laboratory culture from tissue samples, to check the TB status of other animals in the herd of origin;
+- for ‘diagnostic’ purposes, e.g. when suspect lesions of TB have been reported during post-mortem examination of a dead camelid and/or M. bovis has been identified by polymerase chain reaction (PCR) testing or (if necessary) bacteriological culture from tissue samples, to check the TB status of other animals in the herd of origin;

-- when TB has been confirmed in a cattle herd or other livestock adjoining (i.e. contiguous to), or co-located with a camelid herd;
+- when infection with M. bovis has been detected in a cattle herd or other livestock adjoining (i.e. contiguous to), or co-located with a camelid herd;

 - to allow removal of movement restrictions following the detection of TB test positive animals, TB clinical cases or TB post-mortem cases in a herd;